BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 Talk to Charlotte, then head up.
 You can find a hidden *Calcium* here.
 Check the map if you like.

+!img("vr_2f_1.png")

-Go right and down from the map and follow this path.
+Go right and down from the map and follow this path (blue).
 At the fork, use Blast Powder on the rock blocking the rock climb path, then follow the path all the way to a *PP All*.

-Backtrack to the fork, this time going left.
+Backtrack to the fork, this time going left (green).
 On the hill is a spirit.

 !battle(["Kamina", :SPIRITM, 0], "Chess Board")

 Backtrack to the center of the room.

 Up and left from the map, you'll see another rock climb path fork.
+Climb the rocks to your right (yellow).
+Grab the hidden *Blue Shard* and climb up to fight another spirit.

+!battle(["Cloud", :SPIRITM, 0], "Underwater Field")

-Go left first, picking up the hidden *Swift Wing* along the way.
-You'll see another fork as you go - go left first.
+Back at the fork, go left (orange), picking up the hidden *Swift Wing* along the way.
+You'll see another fork as you go - go left again.
 Follow the path to the *Kommonium-Z*!

-Back at the fork, cross the tracks.
+Back at the fork, cross the tracks (red).
 Follow the path to a hidden *Heart Scale* and another spirit.

 !battle(["Trevor", :SPIRITM, 0], "Rainbow Field")

-Backtrack to the center area with the map, and climb the rocks to your right.
-Grab the hidden *Blue Shard* and climb up to fight another spirit.

-!battle(["Cloud", :SPIRITM, 0], "Underwater Field")

 Return to the center of the room, and make your way to the right.
 There are four minecarts here - we will need to take all four of these, though we can do it in any order.
-I will start by jumping in the bottom minecart.
+I will start by jumping in the bottom minecart (D).

 When you land, Blake will be shooting Icicles at us once more.
 Start by pushing the nearby boulder up as much as it will go, then hop into the minecart.
 Push the boulder left and up onto the pressure pad, hop back in the minecart, switch the lever, and hop in the minecart again.